JavierMartinezCalonge/TFM-JavierMC-CodeData-files-for-Satellite-and-aerial-imagery-for-vegetation-detection-and-monitoring/README.md

 JavierMC Master Thesis in Industrial Engineering: Dataset and model codes repository

 The full dataset and model outputs are avaiable via email to javiermartinezc@iqs.url.edu

-Pending evaluation.

-Upload of files is in progress...
-Stay tune for updates!